bips-hb/pediatric.zcalc/README.md

 ![R-CMD-check](https://github.com/bips-hb/IDEFICS_scalc/actions/workflows/r.yml/badge.svg)
 # 📦 IDEFICS.scalc

 **IDEFICS.scalc** provides functions to compute standardized percentiles, and z-scores for anthropometric and metabolic parameters in children and young adults, based on age-, sex-, and height-specific reference data from the IDEFICS study and the Biomarkers4Pediatrics collaboration.
-The package also supports the computation of a composite Metabolic Syndrome (MetS) score and categorizing health risk levels using action thresholds.
+It also supports the computation of a composite Metabolic Syndrome (MetS) score and categorizing health risk levels using action thresholds.

 ## 🔧 Installation